daler/sphinxdoc-test/README.rst

         cd $(BUILDDIR)/html; git add . ; git commit -m "rebuilt docs"; git push origin gh-pages

+Anyway, now you can view your new pages on http://<user>.github.com/<repo>.
+So in this case, it's http://daler.github.com/sphinxdoc-test.

 Directory structure
 -------------------
 So that we're on the same page, the final directory structure looks like this::